 Doug is a professor of Geophysics, director of the Geophysical Inversion Facility (GIF) and world leader in geophysical inversions.
 He is dedicated to making geophysics more useful for solving problems of relevance to society.
 Doug’s research career has focused upon the development of inversion methodologies and their application to solving applied problems in a variety of fields.
 Motivated to make geophysics more accessible and engaging, he has and continues to lead efforts for distributing software codes and learning resource material for students and practising geoscientists.
-In 2017, Doug will be on tour presenting the SEG Distinguished Instructor Short Course with the intention of promoting fundamental understanding about principles of electromagnetics and how the different surveys make use of these principles to tackle a broad spectrum of problems using EM geophysics.

 Maxwell’s equations connect EM fields and fluxes with physical properties: electrical conductivity, magnetic permeability and dielectric permittivity.
 Understanding the relationship between the transmitter, physical properties and data is key to success.
 Learning is promoted with interactive application software.